-The P/B ratio is used to calculate how much an investor needs to pay for each dollar of book value of a stock.
+The P/B ratio, sometimes called the market-to-book ratio, is used to calculate how much an investor needs to pay for each dollar of book value of a stock.
 It is calculated by dividing the current closing price of the stock by the latest quarter's book value per share.

 P/B ratio = market capitalization/book value of equity